engrit-illinois/Get-MachineInfo/README.md

 # Summary
-This script reports various useful hardware info from a list of remote computers by polling them asynchronously.
+This script reports various useful OS and hardware info from a list of remote computers by polling them asynchronously.
 It optionally outputs a log and a CSV file of the data.

 This is an update of [Get-Model](https://github.com/engrit-illinois/Get-Model) primarily just to add the asynchronicity feature.
 This relies on the new `-Parallel` parameter of the `ForEach-Object` cmdlet, which makes this incompatible with PowerShell 5.1, a limitation not present in `Get-Model`.
 This new module also gathers quite a bit more information, including network adapter info.